triton-inference-server/model_analyzer/docs/config.md

 # Maximum CPU utilization value allowed for the perf_analyzer.
 [ perf_analyzer_cpu_util: <float> | default: 80.0 ]

-# Enables writing the output from the perf_analyzer to stdout.
+# Enables writing the output from the perf_analyzer to a file or stdout.
 [ perf_output: <bool> | default: false ]

+# If specified, setting --perf-output will write the perf_analyzer output to the file at # this location
+[ perf_output_path: <str> ]

 # Maximum number of times perf_analyzer is launched with auto adjusted parameters in an attempt to profile a model
 [ perf_analyzer_max_auto_adjusts: <int> | default: 10 ]